-Measuring geologic time is of fundamental importance to understanding the history of our Earth and solar system.
-The age constraints provided by geochronology are critical for determining the rates of many physical, chemical and biologic processes that shape our planet.
-My research focuses on the acquisition, improvement and application of geochronologic data.
-The U-Pb system is highly versatile, capable of providing extremely high-precision timing constraints on the formation and cooling history of rocks.
-My specific research projects are diverse, from linking global extinction events to large igneous province eruptions, to measuring the thermal and erosional history of Earth’s oldest continental crust.
+Measuring geologic time is of fundamental importance to understanding the history of our Earth.
+The age constraints provided by geochronology are necessary to determine the rates of many physical, chemical and biologic processes that shape our planet.
+My research focuses on the acquisition, and interpretation of geochronologic data.
+I focus on using the U-Pb and U-series systems, which are highly versatile, capable of building timelines for a variety of processes.
+My specific research projects are diverse, from reconstructing the size of the earliest forming planetesimals, to understanding the history of ice loss and stability in the Antarctic Ice Sheet.